nklopstock611/turing-machine-interpreter/README.md

 `HALT` := Ends a *main* block.
 Every *main* block has to end with `HALT`.

-Every program consists of two blocks.
+Every program (could) consists of two blocks.
 The *main* block and the *label* block.
 The *main* block is where the code that will execute goes.
 The *label* block is where all the labels and its sequences go.

 ```
 ; main block: